 Curcumin, the primary active ingredient of the Indian spice turmeric, is best-known in natural medicine circles for its anti-inflammatory effects.
-But researchers recently discovered how curcumin supplements can also act as effective an effective herbal antidepressant.
+But researchers discovered how curcumin supplements can also act as effective an effective herbal antidepressant.
 The study involved 60 patients with major depressive disorder who were randomly divided into three groups: one group received curcumin only in the form of 500 mg standardized curcumin extract twice daily, another group received the standard daily dose of 20 mg fluoxetine, and the third group received a combination of the two treatments.

 The results of a randomized controlled trial comparing the safety and efficacy of curcumin to generic Prozac were just published in the medical journal Phytotherapy Research.

-Severity of depression was assessed before and after the 6-week treatment using a well-researched test for depression known as the Hamilton Rating Scale.
+Severity of depression was assessed before and after the six-week treatment using a well-researched test for depression known as the Hamilton Rating Scale.
 The HAM-D, as it’s called, evaluates mood, feelings of guilt, suicidal ideation, insomnia, agitation or motor retardation (slowed movements), anxiety, weight loss and other common depression symptoms.

 Overall, the average change in the HAM-D scores was similar for curcumin and fluoxetine.
 In other words, as a natural antidepressant, curcumin worked as well as the prescription drug fluoxetine in terms of improvements in depression severity.
 The proportion of people from each group that improved, as measured by the HAM-D17 scale, was not statistically significant between groups.